aimacode/aima-gsoc/README.md

 ## Project 3: Graphical demos in `aima-javascript`

-Here we're not interested in showing javascript code that implements algorithms, but rather in having interactive graphical demonstrations ([example](http://aimacode.github.io/aima-javascript/3-Solving-Problems-By-Searching/)): we have a [list](https://github.com/aimacode/aima-javascript/wiki/How-to-Contribute) of algorithms yet to be implemented.
-So this project is for someone who can write javascript, but more importantly someone with good graphic design sense, and an ability to invent good educational material.
+Here we're not interested in showing Javascript code that implements algorithms, but rather in having interactive graphical demonstrations ([example](http://aimacode.github.io/aima-javascript/3-Solving-Problems-By-Searching/)): we have a [list](https://github.com/aimacode/aima-javascript/wiki/How-to-Contribute) of algorithms yet to be implemented.
+So this project is for someone who can write Javascript, but more importantly someone with good graphic design sense, and an ability to invent good educational material.
 An example of the type of animation I'd like to see is the [A* tutorial](https://www.redblobgames.com/pathfinding/a-star/introduction.html) at Red Blob Games.
 Potential mentor: Sam Goto, `goto@google.com`.

 ## Project 4: Initiate `aima-exercises`